 How to Help Keep Your Divorce Legal Fees Down

 You’ve decided to divorce, and now you want to know how you can help keep your divorce legal fees down.
-Divorces with complex alimony, property division, and custody issues are more involved than they are in more straightforward divorces.
+Divorces with complex alimony, property division, and custody issues are more involved than in more straightforward divorces.

 But some complex divorces are significantly shorter than some substantively straightforward divorces.

 More than anything, the level of cooperation or conflict between the spouses impacts divorce legal fees.

 Read on for how to keep legal fees down.